 - protect the restored tooth in case of root canal treatment.

-- cover and support a tooth with a large filling when there isn’t a lot of tooth left.
+- cover and support a tooth with a large filling when there aren’t a lot of teeth left.

 - hold a dental bridge in place.